-The race is on to find a vaccine for COVID-19 (previously known as coronavirus), and the Peter Doherty Institute for Infection and Immunity in Melbourne is leading the way.
+The race is on to find a vaccine for the coronavirus (COVID-19), and the Peter Doherty Institute for Infection and Immunity in Melbourne is leading the way.
 We find out how.

 ‘World leading’ is a term that’s often bandied about but in the case of the Peter Doherty Institute for Infection and Immunity (a partnership between the University of Melbourne and Royal Melbourne Hospital), the phrase is spot on.